 Going to Mexico, away from the crowds, was something Mr. O and yours truly were very keen to do.
 But where in Mexico?
-We didn’t want to put ourselves in any weird situations (as we did want to drive around a little), so after some research, we found the right place for us: we were to explore the states of Campeche and Yucatan, in the north east of Mexico.
+We didn’t want to put ourselves in any weird situations (as we did want to drive around a little), so after some research, we found the right place for a luxury holiday in Campeche and Yucatan in Mexico (or the North-East, to be more precise).

 Looking at the map, the best way for us (in the absence of a direct flight, of course), was to fly to Dallas, with we did with British Airways, and connect with American Airlines to Cancun.
 Connecting in Dallas wasn’t as brilliant as most people say it is (immigration and connection services were a joke…), but our second flight was delayed which meant we did not have to stress so much.
 We were meant to land in Cancun at around 7pm local time, but ended up landing close to 11pm, which wasn’t ideal, but what else could we do?